In May 2015, I visited a Copenhagen exhibition on the many victims of torture carried out by the Syrian regime since the war broke out.

-Since then, at least 200,000 had been captured by the regime and with the help of a defector (called “Caesar”), 50,000 photos of dead prisoners were leaked proving that at least 11,000 of the captured Syrians had been tortured to death in the prisons.
+Since then, at least 200,000 had been captured by the regime.
+With the help of a defector (called “Caesar”), 50,000 photos of dead prisoners were leaked, proving that at least 11,000 of the captured Syrians had been tortured to death in the prisons.

-The images below were put on display at the exhibition, along with their personal stories written by their nearest friends who today are living in Denmark; “I’ve seen the photos of Hamza (age 13)’s dead body.
+The images below were put on display at the exhibition, along with their personal stories written by their close friends who live in Denmark today; “I’ve seen the photos of Hamza’s (age 13) dead body.
 They had been using drills.
 It was so cruel.
-I chose not to show these pictures in this exhibition.”
+I chose not to show these pictures in this exhibition.“

 “I witnessed many atrocities: bodies like skeletons due to hunger, in which each body had a serial number … There are more than 100 thousand detainees still in al-Assad’s prison waiting to be saved”

 “Khaled was 25 and had studied Economics at the University.
 He came from Yarmouk Camp and was a relief worker in a Jafra foundation for relief and development.
 People inside and outside Yarmouk Camp loved him.
 He was elected Camp Coordinator.
 He mentored children and youth.
 He smuggled medicine into field hospitals.
 He and other gathered baskets of food to support Homs Camp.

 One of his friends remember Khaled always asking to deliver greetings from him to his brothers there.
 “Who are your brothers?” the friend asked.
 “Khaya (bro)” he replied, “all the people in Homs Camp are my brothers.”